 “The housing market continues to firm, with consumer home price expectations for both rental and ownership properties near the strongest levels that we’ve seen in the survey’s two-and-a-half-year history," said Doug Duncan, senior vice president and chief economist at Fannie Mae.
 "Concerns about job loss are waning as payrolls are growing – a trend that may give potential homebuyers more confidence that they can meet the financial obligation of homeownership.
 The upward trend over the past year and a half in the share of consumers who say it's a good time to sell may reflect two related events.
 First, homeowners see that home prices are improving.
 Second, the number of homeowners who are underwater is declining, reducing a barrier for those owners who need to sell their home in order to buy a new one."

 Fannie Mae's monthly national consumer attitudinal survey report provides indicators offering a window into the opinions of Americans across the country.
 These behavioral insights convey what consumers think about the outlook for owning and renting a home and about their household finances, and may serve as key inputs for determining the future course of investment across housing types.

-On this webpage you will find a news release with highlights from the survey results, the January 2012 Data Release highlighting eleven consumer attitudinal indicators, technical notes providing in-depth information about the survey methodology, the questionnaire used for the survey, and a comparative assessment of the Fannie Mae National Housing Survey and other consumer surveys.
+On this webpage you will find a news release with highlights from the survey results, the January 2013 Data Release highlighting 11 consumer attitudinal indicators, and a podcast containing highlights from this month’s survey.